praqma-test/submod-green/README.md

-# submod-square
+# submod-red
-A submodule repository for a submodule test setup
+A super-repository for a submodule setup.

+This repository uses these submodules:

+* lower-letters